Najaf

 Najaf (Note: (ٱلنَّجَف); due to its status as a holy city in Shia Islam, it is also referred to with the honorific name Najaf al-Ashraf (ٱلنَّجَف ٱلْأَشْرَف).) is the capital city of the eponymous Najaf Governorate in central Iraq, about 160 km (99 mi) south of Baghdad.
 Its estimated population in 2024 was about 1.41 million people.
-It is widely considered amongst the holiest cities of Shia Islam and one of its spiritual capitals, as well as the center of Shia political power in Iraq.
+The city holds the Imam Ali Shrine, the burial place of Muhammad's cousin and son-in-law, the first Shia Imam and the fourth Rashidun caliph.
+The shrine is considered by Shia Muslims as the holiest site in Islam after Mecca, Medina, and Jerusalem.

-It is the burial place of Muhammad's son in law and cousin, ‘Alī ibn Abī Tālib, and thus a major pilgrimage destination for Shia Muslims.
-The largest cemetery in the world (Wadi-us-Salaam) and the oldest Shi'a Islamic seminary in the world (Hawza of Najaf) are located in Najaf.
+Every year, millions of pilgrims visit the shrine, with attendance peaking during Arba'in, the largest annual public gathering on earth.
+The city is one of Iraq's spiritual capitals, as well as the country's center of Shia political power.
+The world's largest cemetery, Wadi-us-Salaam, and the world's oldest Shia Islamic seminary, Hawza of Najaf, are also located in the city.

 Etymology

 According to Ibn Manzur, the word, "najaf" (نجف), literally means a high and rectangular place around which water is accumulated, although the water does not go above its level.
 Al-Shaykh al-Saduq appeals to a hadith from Ja'far al-Sadiq, claiming that "Najaf" comes from the phrase, "nay jaff" which means "the nay sea has dried".

 "Najaf" is usually accompanied by the adjective "al-Ashraf" (the dignified).
 According to the author of al-Hawza al-'ilmiyya fi l-Najaf al-ashraf, this is because 'Ali, one of the most dignified persons, is buried in the city.

 Al-Ghari or al-Ghariyyan, Hadd al-'Adhra', al-Hiwar, al-Judi, Wadi l-Salam, al-Zahr, Zahr al-Kufa (behind Kufa), al-Rabwa, Baniqiya, and Mashhad are other names for this land.